wheretostayfirsttime.com

 Siam: Bangkok’s Beating Heart (Polished, Central, Strategic)

-Siam sits at the intersection of BTS lines, making it the most strategically located area in the city.
+The area sits at the intersection of BTS lines, making it a strategically located area in the city.
+Here you can switch BTS-Lines (Sukhumvit Line and Silom Line).

 That’s a good thing.
 After long days navigating Bangkok, Siam feels like a reset button.